-FINANCIAL AID FREQUENTLY ASKED QUESTIONS.....AND ANSWERS
+FINANCIAL AID FREQUENTLY ASKED QUESTIONS......AND ANSWERS

 How can I obtain financial aid?
 An application may be obtained from the Financial Aid Office located on the ground floor of Fishburn Hall.
 Students can obtain assistance in completing the form.
 The form must be submitted to the processing center for approval.
 Additional documentation, such as tax forms, may be required to complete the application process.
 It is advisable to apply as early as possible.
 (Students who apply late for financial aid may have to pay their own expenses and, if approved, obtain reimbursement.)
+An application also can be obtained directly from the Internet at www.fafsa.ed.gov.

 What types of financial aid are available?
 There are three kinds of financial aid at Virginia Western: grants/scholarships, loan, and work-study.
-Our largest program is Pell (1492 received \$2.75 million in Pell Grant funds last year).
-The average cost of tuition and books for a full-time student at Virginia Western is around \$1200 per semester, and the maximum Pell award is \$2,000 per semester.
+Our largest program is Pell (1700 received \$3.74 million in Pell Grant funds last year).
+The average cost of tuition and books for a full-time student at Virginia Western is around \$1800 per semester, and the maximum Pell award is \$2,025 per semester.
 Other types of aid often supplement Pell Grants.

 When are Pell Checks ready?
 First, federal funds must be ordered once Student Aid Reports have been processed and the U.S. Department of Education provides authorization.
-Usually the initial disbursement is two weeks after the drop/add period.
+Usually the initial disbursement is 6-8 weeks after the drop/add period.
 Subsequent disbursements are made periodically throughout the term.